uoregon-libraries/newspaper-curation-app/README.md

 ### Usage

-See `dev-server.sh` or `rhel7/blackmamba.service`
+See the [Docker setup](docker/) to understand how to install all the dependencies, compile binaries, set up Apache, etc.  See `dev-server.sh`, or `rhel7/blackmamba.service` for examples of running and deploying Black Mamba.

 **NOTE**: The server builds a cache of issues and regularly rescans the filesystem and the live site to keep its cache nearly real-time for almost instant lookups of issue data.
-However, building this cache requires the JSON endpoints chronam uses.
-ONI was rewritten to use IIIF instead of the old JSON, and, out of the box, ONI isn't compatible with this cache-building system.
-The IIIF JSON supplies very generic information, which doesn't give us enough to report very well on any given issue, so we had to put the old JSON responses back into our app.
+However, building this cache requires the live site to use the same JSON endpoints chronam uses.

+ONI's JSON endpoints were rewritten to use IIIF, so out of the box, ONI isn't compatible with this cache-building system.
+The IIIF endpoints supply very generic information, which didn't give us issue-level information without performing thousands of additional HTTP requests, so we had to put the old JSON responses back into our app.
+If you wish to use this application with an ONI install, you'll need to do something similar.

 The relevant commit links follow:

 - [Override IIIF JSON endpoints with previous JSON](https://github.com/uoregon-libraries/oregon-oni/commit/067ab17084d9015996932d2e001226aa18bbcdb6)
 - [ Fix batch JSON pagination](https://github.com/uoregon-libraries/oregon-oni/commit/0463435615b23058ca1bc2afd8017e7001dc0657)
 - [Fix missing route name](https://github.com/uoregon-libraries/oregon-oni/commit/94f84a30abd6ad5a38c8bd932a95297e1a9b1989)

-If you wish to use this application with an ONI install, you'll need to do something similar.
+### Administrator First-Time Setup

+Your first session should be started by running the server with the `--debug` flag, then you can hit `/sftp?debuguser=sysadmin` to log in as a super admin.
+You can then set up other users as necessary.
+Once you have Apache set up to do the authentication, you shouldn't need to enable `--debug` again.

 ### IIIF Image Server